shopsys/shopsys/docs/contributing/monorepo.md

 clone this monorepo [shopsys/shopsys](https://github.com/shopsys/shopsys).

-If you want to build your project on Shopsys Platform, use composer to create project from [shopsys/project-base](https://github.com/shopsys/project-base).
+If you want to build your project on Shopsys Platform, use composer to create a project from [shopsys/project-base](https://github.com/shopsys/project-base).

 ## Problem

 Due to the growing number of new repositories, there were many situations when a developer had to reflect the same change into more than one package.
-It meant, that the developer had to implement this in the separated repositories of each package.
+It meant that the developer had to implement this in the separated repositories of each package.
-This approach was inefficient and repeated process always brought increased errors rate.
+This approach was inefficient and a repeated process always brought increased error rate.

 ## Solution

 Monorepo approach provides a single development environment for management of all parts of Shopsys Platform.
 We use [Monorepo tool](https://github.com/shopsys/monorepo-tools) that splits code in appropriate repositories after some changes are made in monorepo.
 This splitting is initiated automatically once a day.

-If you are interested, you can read more about the monorepo approach here - https://gomonorepo.org
+If you are interested, you can read more about the monorepo approach on [https://gomonorepo.org](https://gomonorepo.org)

 ## Repositories maintained by monorepo